rconradharris/rconradharris.github.com/_posts/2012-11-29-a-todo-list-workflow.markdown

 recall what I did the day before for the daily standup.

 The problem I've run into is that todo list apps universally suck.
-They're often slow, mouse-centric, low information density, and most importantly completely inflexible.
-As a tool you use all day, your todo list needs to completely match how you work or you'll end feeling miserable and eventually abandon it (see Jeff Atwood's polemic [Todon't](http://www.codinghorror.com/blog/2012/10/todont.html)).
+They're slow, mouse-centric, low information density, and most importantly completely inflexible.
+As a tool you use all day, your todo list needs to completely match how you work (and think!) or you'll end feeling miserable and eventually abandon it (see Jeff Atwood's polemic [Todon't](http://www.codinghorror.com/blog/2012/10/todont.html)).

-> Organized people use TODO lists, but TODO lists won't make you organized.
+> Organized people may use todo lists, but todo lists won't make you organized.

-The only solution I've found to work over the long term is to abandon the idea that a single *tool* can solve this problem, and instead develop a personal *workflow*
+**The only solution I've found to work long term is to abandon the idea that a single *tool* can solve this problem, and instead focus on creating a *workflow* that best matches how you *really* get-things-done.**

-The only solution I've found to work for me long-term (over 2 years and counting) is to abandon the idea that a single *tool* can solve this problem, and instead develop a *workflow* that helps manage your day.
-The rest of this blog entry details my approach and may serve as inspriation as you develop your own process for getting-things-done.
+The rest of this post details my personal workflow which, even if it doesn't work for you, hopefully inspires you to take another look at how you stay organized.

 Design
 ======